anasselhoud/PRODynamics/doc/doc_central_storage.md

 - `front` and `back` refer to the two main storages of the physical central storage.
 They will be called **sides** thereafter.
 - Each **side** of the central storage holds a `list` of different **blocks**.
-- Any block has the following characteristic :
+- Any block has the following characteristics :
-  - A `list` of one or many **allowed products / references** : ('Ref X').
+  - A `list` of one or many **allowed products / references** : `'Ref X'` for instance.
   - A `simpy.FilterStore` object that holds the items and the block capacity.
-[FilterStore documentation](https://simpy.readthedocs.io/en/latest/topical_guides/resources.html#stores).
+See [FilterStore documentation](https://simpy.readthedocs.io/en/latest/topical_guides/resources.html#stores) for extra details.

 In order to have **additional useful details** about the added products, items stored in `simpy.FilterStore` are dictionnaries with the following keys :